maryclaireteahan/letseat/README.md

 - Give users the option to reply to other users' comments
 - Allow users to reset their passwords
 - Add a top picks section where the user admin can update their top picks of their recipes weekly
+- Have the user redirected to the relevant recipe page when edit or delete their comment on that recipe
+- Have the admin redirected to the relevant recipe page when edit or delete that recipe or create a recipe

 </details>

 - - -